Funny Facts About Florida

 Tampa Bay’s Clearwater Beach holds the Guinness World Record for “most days of sunshine”, with an average of 361 sunny days per year.

-Because of the high temperatures, people call Florida the ‘Sunshine State’.
+Another interesting fact about Florida is that because of the high temperatures, people call Florida the ‘Sunshine State’.

-Florida interesting facts #8
+Interesting Florida facts #8

 The state is the land of oranges